andrehertwig/admintool/admin-tools-security/admin-tools-security-dbuser/README.md

 ```

 ### Security-Config
-This is just an example configuration, role names depending on your own!
+This is just an example configuration, role names for your own modules depending on your own!

 ```java
 @EnableWebSecurity